 Given that potential cannot be equated with readiness, the organization must invest in developmental initiatives through Individual Development Plans (IDPs) for the identified pool to equip them to take on future roles and responsibilities.
 Mercer | Mettl provides organizations with IDPs that help bridge the gaps obtained from employee evaluations.

 Mercer | Mettl’s end-to-end solution for high potential identification of employees helps organizations validate results through predictive modeling and correlation exercises.

 The process of HiPo identification can be different for different organizations, just like the meaning of HiPo.
-Organizations need to undertake a two-fold approach for HiPo identification programs – one that enables them to reflect inwardly for their business vision and goals and the second that accounts for the business environment.
+Organizations need to undertake a two-fold approach for identifying high potentials – one that enables them to reflect inwardly for their business vision and goals and the second that takes into account the external business environment.